allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 ### Create a CodeCommit repository

-AWS CodeCommit is a service that securely hosts highly scalable private Git repositories, so you can use repositories privately without having to manage repository hosting servers, storage, etc., just like using git.
+[AWS CodeCommit](https://aws.amazon.com/codecommit/) is a service that securely hosts highly scalable private Git repositories, so you can use repositories privately without having to manage repository hosting servers, storage, etc., just like using GitHub.

-Paste the code below into the class `construct` declaration.
+Paste the code below into the CicdStack class inside of `constructor` declaration.

 ```typescript
         const helloPyRepo = new codecommit.Repository(this, 'hello-py-for-demogo', {